 The granting of tenure requires documented evidence of sustained achievement, as well as evidence of potential for sustained tenure accomplishment over an entire career.

 Departmental, college, university, and system-wide written criteria for promotion and tenure decisions shall be presented to the faculty member at the beginning of employment (see Board Policy 405.1).

 In preparation for promotion and tenure, the chair may assign the tenure-track faculty member with a mentor.
 The mentor will provide guidance on developing a research agenda and building a dossier.
 All faculty of the department are similarly encouraged to support tenure-track faculty by providing an opportunity to review recent successful tenure applications.

 A mid-tenure review by the departmental Promotion and Tenure Committee (PTC), the department chair, and the employee is mandatory.
 The review, typically completed by May 15 at the end of the third year in rank, will follow procedures delineated in the departmental and college policies.
+An external review of the candidate’s scholarship may be required only if procedures for external review have been established in the department’s approved promotion and tenure policy.
 After the review has been completed, the PTC will send a report to the chair.
 The chair will meet with the faculty member to answer questions about the review and then forward the report with a cover letter to the dean.

 3. B. Recommendation of the Departmental Promotion and Tenure Review Committee (PTC)